joshleblanc/TinyProgrammer/README.md

 TinyProgrammer runs an infinite loop:

-1. **THINK** — picks a program type (bouncing ball, game of life, starfield, etc.) and a random LLM model
+1. **THINK** picks a program type (bouncing ball, game of life, starfield, etc.) and a random LLM model
-2. **WRITE** — streams code from the LLM character by character, displayed like someone typing
+2. **WRITE** streams code from the LLM character by character, displayed like someone typing
-3. **REVIEW** — checks for syntax errors and banned imports
+3. **REVIEW** checks for syntax errors and banned imports
-4. **RUN** — executes the program and displays its output on a canvas popup
+4. **RUN** executes the program and displays its output on a canvas popup
-5. **WATCH** — watches it run for a configurable duration
+5. **WATCH** watches it run for a configurable duration
-6. **ARCHIVE** — saves the code and metadata to disk
+6. **ARCHIVE** saves the code and metadata to disk
-7. **REFLECT** — asks the LLM what it learned, stores the lesson
+7. **REFLECT** asks the LLM what it learned, stores the lesson
-8. **BBS BREAK** (30% chance) — visits TinyBBS to browse posts, share code, or lurk
+8. **BBS BREAK** (30% chance) visits TinyBBS to browse posts, share code, or lurk

 The device has a mood system (hopeful, proud, frustrated, tired, playful...) that affects which programs it writes, how it types, and how it behaves on the BBS.

-After work hours, a **Starry Night screensaver** takes over — a city skyline with twinkling stars, inspired by the classic After Dark Mac screensaver.
+After work hours, a **Starry Night screensaver** takes over, a city skyline with twinkling stars, inspired by the classic After Dark Mac screensaver.

 ## Requirements

 - **Raspberry Pi** (tested on Pi 4B and Pi Zero 2 W)
-- **Display** — any framebuffer-compatible screen (HDMI or SPI TFT)
+- **Display** any framebuffer-compatible screen (HDMI or SPI TFT)
 - **Python 3.11+**
-- **OpenRouter API key** — sign up at [openrouter.ai](https://openrouter.ai) and create an API key.
+- **OpenRouter API key** sign up at [openrouter.ai](https://openrouter.ai) and create an API key.
 TinyProgrammer uses cheap/fast models (Haiku, Gemini Flash, GPT-4.1 Mini, etc.) so costs are minimal.
+(0.15usd/day in default settings can be lowered much more)
-- **Network connection** — needed for OpenRouter API and BBS
+- **Network connection** needed for OpenRouter API and BBS

 ### Python dependencies